 July 3, 2011 - Bill Wilhelm, Clemson's head baseball coach for 36 seasons from 1958-93, was one of seven members of the 2011 class inducted into the National College Baseball Hall of Fame.
 He became the first person associated with Clemson to be inducted into the National College Baseball Hall of Fame.
 He passed away on December 24, 2010 at the age of 81.

 2011 - Clemson had a 43-20 overall record and 17-13 ACC mark.
-The Tigers finished the season ranked as high as #16 in the nation after hosting the Clemson (SC) Regional.
+The Tigers finished the season ranked as high as No. 16 in the nation after hosting the Clemson (S.C.)
+Regional.
 After starting the season 14-12, the Tigers won 29 of their final 37 games.
 The Tigers were sixth in the nation in batting average (.318) and 15th in runs per game (7.1).
 Clemson led the ACC in batting average (.318) by 14 points and had an ACC-high 106 steals.
 The Tigers had eight draft picks, led by second-round picks Brad Miller and Will Lamb.
 Miller, who was 16th in the nation and first in the ACC with a .395 batting average, was named ACC Player-of-the-Year and was a first-team All-American along with earning the Brooks Wallace Shortstop-of-the-Year Award.
 Lamb had a 25-game hitting streak, the longest by an ACC player in 2011.
-The Tigers averaged 4,393 fans per date for their 36 home dates.

-April 13,17, 2012 - Thomas Brittle hit a walkoff single in the 12th inning to give Clemson a 7-6 win over #17 N.C.
-State on April 13.
+April 13,17, 2012 - Thomas Brittle hit a walkoff single in the 12th inning to give Clemson a 7-6 win over No. 17 NC State on April 13.
 Four days later, he hit another walkoff single in Clemson's 3-2 win over Charleston Southern.
 Both walkoff singles scored Tyler Slaton.

-April 1, 2013 - Clemson defeated #1 North Carolina 5-4 in 11 innings on the road.
-Scott Firth stranded runners at second and third in the eighth, 10th, and 11th innings without allowing a run, while Garrett Boulware's groundout scored Jay Baum for the winning run.
+April 1, 2013 - Clemson defeated No. 1 North Carolina 5-4 in 11 innings on the road.
+Scott Firth stranded runners at second and third in the eighth, 10th and 11th innings without allowing a run, while Garrett Boulware's groundout scored Jay Baum for the winning run.
 It was the first of Clemson's 11 wins in a row, its longest winning streak since 2006.

-May 16, 2013 - Thomas Brittle hit a two-run, inside-the-park home run at #8 Florida State in Clemson's 8-2 victory.
-Centerfielder Seth Miller made a diving attempt, but could not make the catch and the ball bounced well behind him.
+May 16, 2013 - Thomas Brittle hit a two-run, inside-the-park home run at No. 8 Florida State in Clemson's 8-2 victory.
+Center fielder Seth Miller made a diving attempt, but could not make the catch and the ball bounced well behind him.

 2013 - Clemson had a 40-22 overall record and an 18-12 ACC mark.
-The Tigers, who were ranked #25 in the final USA Today poll, totaled an ACC-high 111 steals, which was 16th-most in the nation.
+The Tigers, who were ranked No. 25 in the final USA Today poll, totaled an ACC-high 111 steals, 16th-most in the nation.
 After starting the season 16-11, Clemson won 23 of its next 27 games thanks to winning streaks of 11 and nine games.
-Garrett Boulware led the team in homers (8) and RBIs (45), while Shane Kennedy led the team in batting average (.317), on-base percentage (.408), and steals (22).
+Garrett Boulware led the team in homers (8) and RBIs (45), while Shane Kennedy led the team in batting average (.317), on-base percentage (.408) and steals (22).
 Daniel Gossett became the Tigers' first double-digit winner since 2002, as he was 10-4 with a 2.56 ERA.
 Freshman Matthew Crownover had a 7-3 record and team-best 2.19 ERA, while he led the ACC in ERA (1.73) in league games.
-Clemson averaged 4,751 fans for its 31 home dates.